 At game events and online, people often ask me this question: “I’m making a 2D game in Unity for both PC and mobile: what resolution should my assets be?”
 There is no simple answer to this question that covers all cases.
 Read this blog post to get a better idea of what’s the best course of action for your project.
-In recent years, we’ve been working on a lot of features that help you create 2D games in Unity: Sprite atlassing, 2D physics, a Tilemap feature for rectangular, hexagonal or isometric worlds, the spline-based Sprite Shape, 2D animation, and more.
-Unity doesn’t express the size of an object in pixels and this can confuse artists who are creating assets for 2D games.
-“How big do they need to be?”
-As usual in game development, the answer to this question is “it depends”, but let’s go over a few concepts that will make the decision easier.
-Note: Pictures in this blog post show the beautiful 2D Forest Pack assets by artist Mikael Gustafsson.
+In recent years, we’ve been working on a lot of features that help you create 2D games in Unity: Sprite atlas, 2D physics, a Tilemap feature for rectangular, hexagonal or isometric worlds, the spline-based Sprite Shape, 2D animation, and more.

 Before we go into any consideration about choosing resolution, it’s worth remembering that when you’re authoring your assets it’s good to go for a higher resolution even if you don’t actually need it for the art that goes into the game.
 You can always scale down art, but you can’t scale it up without losing quality.